 What are my next steps if I want to participate?

 - Apply for a Passport or if you already have one, make sure it is up to date.

 - Complete the online application and inform us by the specified registration deadline.

-- Check with the trip team leader to see if any vaccinations are required.
+- Check with the Outreach team leader to see if any vaccinations are required.

 - Attend all team meetings

 What it's like to go to Reynosa